“Its moments of clarity and forthrightness are outnumbered by those when it merely rambles along, seemingly resigned.“

 by Ken Bakely

 There’s something faintly mandatory about the experience of watching Michael Fimognari’s To All the Boys: Always and Forever.
-It operates as if it’s allowed only finish the trilogy and tie up loose ends, and not to breathe and explore its world or characters any further.
+It operates as if it’s only allowed to finish the trilogy and tie up loose ends, and not to breathe and explore its world or characters any further.
 The story it completes has guided us through the durable high school romance between Lara Jean (Lana Condor) and Peter (Noah Centineo), and now, they are faced with the crossroads that come at the close of their senior year.
 While they had planned to attend Stanford together, only Peter is accepted.
 Their backup plan – Lara Jean has been accepted into Berkeley, which would allow a relatively fair commute to meet each other at the weekend – is complicated as soon as it’s suggested, when the two go on a class trip to New York, Lara Jean is won over by the city, and has second thoughts about Berkeley when she is given the opportunity to attend NYU, even though this would put the couple on opposite ends of the country.

 It’s an easy setup for this final entry, but the issues that arise are curiously presented – the story loses steam when telling itself.
 It’s not as swooning or confident in its own abilities as the previous two movies, and it’s not as compelling.
 The main problem is that the storyline is awkwardly juggled.
 Katie Lovejoy’s script, based on the third novel in the series by Jenny Han, struggles to work all of its developments and ideas into a cohesive whole.
 There are moments when it seems as if everything has stopped, and the movie just spins its wheels for a while; the New York trip, while nominally serving to introduce the film’s central conflict, is cumbersomely executed, bringing the plot to a halt to introduce something that could have been done much more organically.
 The movie’s main subplot – the impending wedding between Lara Jean’s father (John Corbett) and her stepmother-to-be (Sarayu Blue) – is strangely flat, with what could have been another look at Lara Jean’s family life largely relegated to background business, filling out some unresolved threads from previous entries instead of existing on its own.
 Considering Always and Forever’s nearly two-hour runtime, it’s strange that so much of it comes off as so underplotted.
 Instead, it just feels like a middling experience that seldom thrives.
 Its moments of clarity and forthrightness are outnumbered by those when it merely rambles along, seemingly resigned.